wp-plugins/light-social/readme.txt

 The plugin is implemented using the most simplistic html code to ensure fast load and minimal impact on your blog.

 Works with IE6 and HTML feed (atom, rss) readers.
+Handles selective placement and position of the links.

 For more customizations see: [Light Social WordPress plugin](http://www.aldentorres.com/light-social-wordpress-plugin/ "Light Social WordPress plugin home")